mingrammer/sheet2db/README.md

 # Usage

-> You must have API key which is accessible to Google Spreadsheet API
+> You must have API key or OAuth credentials which is accessible to Google Spreadsheet API

 Example sheet format (**items** tab):